Floflis/scripts-common/README.md

 -   **MODE_CHECK_CONFIG**   `0|1`  check ALL configuration and then quit (useful to check all the configuration you want, +/- like a dry run)

 N.B.: when using `checkAndSetConfig` function, you can get back the corresponding configuration in **LAST_READ_CONFIG** variable (if it has NOT been found, it is set to *$CONFIG_NOT_FOUND*).

+### Features documentation
+This part is coming soon.

 ## Contributing
 Don't hesitate to [contribute](https://opensource.guide/how-to-contribute/) or to contact me if you want to improve the project.